fdhex/lora-sccloud/sccloud-basic-intro-iot.md

 This is a simple python webapp which accepts POST requests on /lora, stores the body of the request in a MongoDB instance, and displays the latest stored value when doing a GET on /lora

-You know need to deploy this app on the Swisscom Cloud.
+You now will deploy this app on the Swisscom Cloud.

 Customize the manifest.yml.
 This is the file which tells CloudFoundry which services are necessary and which buildpack is to be used for a given application.